-Callum, a committee lay member, alters a pornographic image by pasting an image of the face of Mike, a fellow committee member, on to it.
-He then sends it to their other colleagues in a group WhatsApp chat using their personal contact numbers, which causes members of the group to ridicule Mike.
-This still constitutes sexual harassment even though the messages were sent to personal contact numbers.
+A male worker alters a pornographic image by pasting an image of his male colleague's face on to it.
+He then sends it to their other colleagues on their personal email addresses, causing them to ridicule him.
+This still constitutes sexual harassment even though the emails were sent to personal email addresses.

-1.3.5.
-Sexual harassment and victimisation can be perpetrated by third parties.
-A third party in this context means anyone who is not either a GMB employee or member.
-Third party sexual harassment can result in legal liability for employers and trade unions, but in any case the GMB does not tolerate sexual harassment by a third party, encourages anyone who experiences it to report it and will be proactive in taking action to protect members from sexual harassment and victimisation perpetrated by third parties.
+- 1.3.5.
+Sexual harassment and victimisation can be perpetrated by other workers and third parties.
+A third party in this context means someone who a worker interacts with as part of their job but who is not employed by the same employer as them, for example a customer or a member.
+Third party sexual harassment can result in legal liability for employers, but in any case the GMB does not tolerate sexual harassment by a third party, encourages workers who experience it to report it and will be proactive in taking action to protect workers from sexual harassment and victimisation perpetrated by third parties. - 1.3.6.
+GMB employees who have engaged in "unwanted conduct of a sexual nature which has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them" in a work situation, or during or after any situation related to work, are liable to be subjected to disciplinary procedures under this policy even if the person affected by the sexual harassment was not protected by law.

-- 1.3.6.
-GMB members who have engaged in "unwanted conduct of a sexual nature which has the purpose or effect of violating someone's dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them" in any situation outside of their GMB activity, are liable to be subjected to disciplinary procedures under this policy even if the person affected by the sexual harassment was not protected by law.
-In particular, members who hold office are placed in a position of trust and authority, bringing them into contact with others who may be particularly at risk of sexual harassment or victimisation and the GMB must responsibly weigh up its duty to protect people who are likely to be targeted by known harassers.
-This might entail banning a member from holding some offices. - 1.3.7.
+- 1.3.7.
 Sexual harassment is a manifestation of power relationships including imbalances based on inequality between men and women in the workplace and in everyday life.
 While women are most often the targets and men are most often the perpetrators, this is not always the case.
-Sexual harassment often occurs within unequal relationships inside institutions, for example between a supervisor and someone less senior or between a permanent and temporary worker.
+Sexual harassment often occurs within unequal relationships in the workplace, for example between a manager or supervisor and an employee or between a permanent and temporary worker.
 These power imbalances will be taken into account when deciding what disciplinary action is taken.
 The act does not have to be directed at someone for them to experience sexual harassment. - 1.3.8.
 Sexual interaction that is invited, mutual or consensual is not sexual harassment because it is not unwanted.
 However, sexual conduct that has been welcomed in the past can become unwanted.